International student pre-arrival guide

 Throughout this digital guide we'll be taking you through some key elements about life with us at the University of Hertfordshire.
 Take your time to read through the information to help you know what to expect from your first few weeks in the UK.

-All January 2022 applicants will be invited to join our online Pre-departure webinars to help ensure you have all the guidance and information you need ready for your journey to the UK.
-We will send you an email at CAS stage for you to book your space on one of our virtual sessions.
+All January 2023 applicants will be invited to join our online Pre-departure webinars to help ensure you have all the guidance and information you need ready for your journey to the UK.
+The webinars will begin in December and we will send you an email at CAS stage for you to book your space on one of our virtual sessions.

-If you are unable to join one of our live sessions, you can watch the recording of the session on the 08 December 2021.
-The content discussed was accurate at the time of recording, but as guidance could change please ensure you also familiarise yourself with the current regulations for your travel route.
+If you are unable to join one of our live sessions, you can watch the recording of one of our sessions.
+We will link the recording on this page once it is available.
+Please be mindful that the information was accurate at the time of recording.

 Accuracy of content